Five Signs of a Text Scam

 Instead of responding to these fraudulent text messages, inform your service provider of any suspicious activity.
 As a reminder, report all mobile numbers used and never provide bank information or send money.
 The more informed you are, the better off you’ll be should you encounter one of these text message scams.

-To start initiating results-driven and legal text marketing, we recommend downloading our quick-start guide: The 9-Step Roadmap to Mastering Text Message Marketing.
-We’ll give you everything you need to orchestrate effective text marketing right away!
+To start initiating results-driven and legal text marketing, we recommend downloading our quick-start guide: The 8-Step Roadmap to Mastering Text Message Marketing.
+We’ll give you everything you need to orchestrate effective business text marketing right away!
+Use this special guide to access key insights around tracking your text marketing results, building high-value SMS calls to action, and more!